hyperledger/bevel/docs/source/references/roadmap.md

     - :octicons-stop-16:   HA Notary options
     - :octicons-stop-16:   Enable PostGreSQL support for Corda Enterprise
     - :octicons-stop-16:   Removal of node
-    - :octicons-stop-16:   Cacti connector for Corda opensource
+    - :octicons-pin-16:   Cacti connector for Corda opensource
+    - :octicons-pin-16: Deploy using just helm with no proxy, no vault option
-    - :octicons-check-16: Corda enterprise Node/Notary v4.9 support
+    - :octicons-pin-16: Corda enterprise and opensource Node/Notary v4.11 support
+    - :octicons-pin-16: Add cordapps operations and update docs
 - R3 Corda OS v5
-    - :octicons-pin-16: Base network deployment
+    - :octicons-stop-16: Base network deployment
 - Hyperledger Fabric
-    - :octicons-check-16: External chaincode for Fabric 2.2.x
-    - :octicons-check-16: Support for Fabric 2.5.x
-    - :material-run: Operational features for Fabric 2.5.x
+    - :octicons-pin-16: Deploy using just helm with no proxy, no vault option
+    - :octicons-pin-16: chaincode and channel mgmt. decoupled from network deployment
     - :octicons-pin-16: chaincode operations via operator console
-    - :octicons-pin-16: chaincode operations automation using bevel-operator-fabric
+    - :octicons-stop-16: chaincode operations automation using bevel-operator-fabric
-    - :octicons-pin-16: chaincode upgrade for external chaincode
     - :octicons-stop-16: CI/CD piplelines for chaincode deployment
 - Hyperledger Besu
     - :octicons-stop-16:   Enable node discovery
     - :octicons-stop-16:   Enable bootnodes
-    - :octicons-check-16: Add promethus/Grafana chart for node monitoring data
+    - :octicons-pin-16: Test promethus/Grafana chart for node monitoring data
+    - :octicons-pin-16: Test tls cert creation using letsencrypt
-    - :octicons-check-16: Test onchain permission for Besu platform
+    - :octicons-pin-16: Test onchain permission for Besu platform
+    - :octicons-pin-16: Addition of new validator node and add guide for the same
-    - :octicons-pin-16: Node version upgrades
+    - :octicons-pin-16: Besu node version upgrades
-    - :octicons-pin-16: Tessera version upgrades
+    - :octicons-check-16: Tessera version upgrades
     - :octicons-stop-16: Support for Besu node on public network
 - Quorum
-    - :octicons-pin-16: Deployment using just helm charts
+    - :octicons-pin-16: Deploy using just helm with no proxy, no vault option
+    - :octicons-pin-16: Addition of new validator node and add guide for the same
 - Hyperledger Indy
+    - :octicons-pin-16: Deploy using just helm with no proxy, no vault option
+    - :octicons-pin-16:   Node version upgrades
     - :octicons-stop-16:  Removal of organizations from a running Indy Network
-    - ::octicons-pin-16:   Node version upgrades
 - Substrate
+    - :octicons-pin-16: Deploy using just helm with no proxy, no vault option
     - :octicons-trophy-16:  Test with generic substrate node
     - :octicons-trophy-16:  Adding of org/new node

 ## Bevel Samples

--  :octicons-pin-16: Upgrade Ambassador proxy to Edge stack
+-  :material-run: Upgrade Ambassador proxy to Edge stack
--  :octicons-pin-16: Upgrade rest server/middleware applications
+-  :material-run: Upgrade rest server/middleware applications
--  :octicons-pin-16: Upgrade aca py application
+-  :octicons-pin-16: Test Hyperledger Aries contribution and see if can replace aca-py

 ## Bevel Kubernetes Operators